Oral thrush is an infection in the mouth caused by a yeast germ called Candida. It is not usually serious and can generally be cleared with treatment.

-- If you use steroid inhalers - having a good inhaler technique and using a spacer device may reduce the risk of thrush.
+- If you use steroid inhalers for asthma or COPD - having a good inhaler technique and using a spacer device may reduce the risk of thrush.
 Also, rinse your mouth after using the inhaler, to help remove any medicine particles left in your mouth.
 Ask your doctor about reducing your dose of steroid in your inhaler to the lowest level needed to control your asthma.

 - If you wear dentures:

 - Leave your dentures out overnight, or for at least six hours daily.
 Constant wearing of dentures, and not taking them out at night, is thought to be one of the most common causes of oral thrush.

 - Clean and disinfect dentures daily.
 To clean, use soapy water and scrub the dentures with a soft nailbrush on the fitting surface - that is, the non-polished side.
 Then soak them in a disinfecting solution.
 The type of solution and the time they should be soaked for will be advised by your dentist.
 Rinse the dentures after disinfecting them, and then allow the dentures to air dry before wearing them again.
 Drying like this helps to kill any Candida that might be stuck to the dentures.